Augusto Pinochet: In popular culture

 Pinochet was portrayed by Jaime Vadell in the 2023 black comedy film El Conde directed by Pablo Larraín, where he is depicted as a 250-year old French-born vampire who faked his death and is living in seclusion.
+He also appears as a character in the 2001 novel My Tender Matador (Spanish: Tengo miedo, torero) by Pedro Lemebel, which was adapted into a 2020 feature film.